tedorellana/learning/SAA-C03.md

 ## Governance Mode ##
 Is that there are NO users that can override the retention periods set or delete an object, and that also includes your AWS root account which has the highest privileges.

+## Field-level encryption ##
+Allows you to enable your users to securely upload sensitive information to your web servers.
+The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack

+## AWS Transfer Family ##
+Securely scales your recurring business-to-business file transfers to AWS Storage services using SFTP, FTPS, FTP, and AS2 protocols.

+## Amazon Web Services (AWS) ##
+With Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
+Elastic Beanstalk reduces management complexity without restricting choice or control.
+You simply upload your application, and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.

+## Amazon Cognito ##
+It's a user directory, an authentication server, and an authorization service for OAuth 2.0 access tokens and AWS credentials.
+With Amazon Cognito, you can authenticate and authorize users from the built-in user directory, from your enterprise directory, and from consumer identity providers like Google and Facebook.

+## Amazon Pinpoint ##
+Is an AWS service that you can use to engage with your customers across multiple messaging channels.
+You can use Amazon Pinpoint to send push notifications, in-app notifications, emails, text messages, voice messages, and messages over custom channels.